Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Introduction

 \section{Introduction}

 Consumer welfare analysis is an important topic in microeconomics.
 However, commonly adopted methods for welfare analysis are typically at the aggregated or averaged level, unable to recover individual heterogeneity.
 This paper proposes a novel framework to conduct individual-level welfare inference under a simple demand model.
-In other words, we aim to obtain confidence bounds on the welfare loss under a hypothetical price increase for an individual whose consumption is pre-specified.
+More specifically, we aim to obtain confidence bounds on the welfare loss under a hypothetical price increase for an individual whose consumption level before the price hike is pre-specified.

-Our framework builds on a parametric model for continuous demand following \cite{BDW} and \cite{brown2007nonparametric}.
+Our framework builds on a parametric model for continuous demand following \cite{brown2007nonparametric} and \cite{BDW}.
 The model has a quasilinear utility function that allows for multiple goods and unobservables.
-We derive the welfare loss under a price increase as a function of the structural parameters.
+Structural parameters in the model can depend on observables such as income or can be individual-specific.
+We derive the welfare loss under a price increase as a function of the parameters.
 Suppose we have a $(1-\alpha)\in (0,1)$ confidence set for these parameters.
 We can then infer the maximum and minimum of the welfare loss with confidence $(1-\alpha)$ by solving an optimization problem constrained by the confidence set.
 We show that under the chosen utility function, the welfare loss function is strictly increasing in each parameter, so the welfare loss bounds are very easy to obtain.
 Moreover, the function is also concave in the parameters.
-Therefore, if a researcher wishes to impose additional convex constraints on the parameters, the maximal welfare loss bound can still be computed quickly even for each individual in the sample with a large number of goods.
+Therefore, if a researcher wishes to impose additional convex constraints on the parameters, the maximal welfare loss bound can still be quickly computed even for each individual in the sample with a large number of goods.

 Individual-level welfare bounds provide a deeper understanding of the data as they allow for the examination of heterogeneity within the data.
 Unlike a point counterfactual estimate, which is commonly produced through econometric procedures in structural modeling, our bounds are designed to incorporate a specified level of confidence.
 This means that there is no need for any additional computationally intensive inferential procedures to be conducted at the individual level.